 Natalie has a bachelor of science from Central Michigan University, as well as additional, advanced education in business marketing strategy from Kellogg School of Business.
 She also serves on the board of the Cystic Fibrosis Foundation.

 In addition to being an Advisor, Heather Sheehan is AWESOME’s Director, Member Engagement and Sponsorships.
 She is also the owner of Crispy Concepts LLC where she consults on leadership and supply chain.
-In 2015, she retired as Danaher Corporation’s co-Chief Procurement Officer where she had worldwide responsibility for non-production and logistics sourcing, strategy, and implementation across the corporation’s 40-plus operating companies.
+She is the former VP and co-Chief Procurement Officer, Danaher Corporation, and as such had worldwide responsibility for non-production and logistics sourcing, strategy, and implementation across the corporation’s 40-plus operating companies.
 She was involved with operations in 125 countries and led successful changes in supply chain processes, policies, talent, quality, efficiency, and acquisitions as Danaher grew from $3 billion to over $20 billion in revenues in her 13 years with the company.

 Heather’s career experience spans over 30 years in the manufacturing and transportation industries and includes experience living and working in Asia.
 Prior to joining Danaher in 2002, Heather held various leadership positions in procurement, logistics and marketing with Honeywell, Union Pacific Corporation and NCR Corporation.